rds1983/XNAssets/README.md

 Type|Method Name|Description
 ----|-----------|-----------
-Texture2D|LoadTexture2D|Texture in BMP, TGA, PNG, JPG, GIF or PSD format.
-There's optional parameter that determines whether the alpha should be premultiplied
+Texture2D|LoadTexture2D|Texture in BMP, TGA, PNG, JPG, GIF, PSD or DDS format.
+There's optional parameter that determines whether the alpha should be premultiplied.
+The parameter is ignored if loading dds.
+TextureCube|LoadTextureCube|Cube Texture in DDS format.
 SpriteFont|LoadSpriteFont|Font in AngelCode's BMFont .fnt format SoundEffect|LoadSoundEffect|SoundEffect in WAV format Effect|LoadEffect|Effect in binary form